jamilla-az/variant-calling-pipeline/NovaSeq Analysis Pipeline.md

 The code for this is in `Variant_Analysis.sh`.

 First step is to make text files containing the samples from each population - I separated both by population and by experiment e.g ma_herit_files.txt or fl_var_files.txt (herit=heritability expt; var = variability expt).
-These files are stored in the `sample_names` subdirectory in the directory where the VCFs are stored.
+These files are stored in the `sample_names` subdirectory in the directory where the VCFs are stored and are organized by experiment.

 **A single chromosome:**